 Consider it this way, the most efficient ‘filter’ would equivalent to a piece of plywood that stops ALL contaminants and all the air from getting into your Champaign home.
 That's maximum air filtration, but would also be a terrible way to live.

 The default choice for most systems would be a MERV 6-8.
 A higher MERV filter should be used based upon the advice of your Chief / Bauer Service Experts Heating & Air Conditioning service advisor to verify your system has the capability of moving the suitable quantity of air through higher efficiency filters.
-You generally do not want to sacrifice energy-efficiency for filter efficiency; you want a balance of the two.
+You probably do not want to sacrifice energy-efficiency for filter efficiency; you want a balance of the two.
 However, if your family deals with allergies or respiratory problems and the situation necessitates a high MERV rated air filter, consider a whole-home air filtration solution that will satisfy your energy and filter efficiency needs.

 Filtration has changed greatly over the past several years.
 Originally, home air filters were used in the furnace or air handler only to shelter the comfort equipment itself.
 But (in the words of Bob Dylan) the times they are a changing.
 Champaign area homeowners expect their air filter to save children from a whole host of harmful pollutants, dust mites, and even prevent the need for dusting.
 Dare to dream!